 Imperfect is delighted to finally offer plant-based meat from Impossible Foods to our customers.
-To celebrate this partnership and help you get cooking, we’re sharing some of our favorite recipes featuring the Impossible™ Burger.
+To celebrate this partnership and help you get cooking, we’re sharing some of our favorite recipes, like this larb, featuring the Impossible™ Burger.

 This Lao salad is refreshing and full of contrasting flavors and textures.
 This may be one of our favorite Impossible recipes simply because it’s surprising and delightful on so many levels.

 - 3 Tbsp cilantro*